XMM-Newton Campaign On Ultraluminous X-ray Source NGC 1313 X-1: Wind vs. State Variability: Discussion

 We have been awarded 6 orbits targeting the NGC\,1313 galaxy with XMM-\textit{Newton} with the aim of achieving a better understanding of ULX winds.
 Some of these observations have been taken simultaneously with \textit{NuSTAR} in order to improve the coverage of the hard X-ray band and \textit{Chandra} to search for further narrow lines in the 2$-$7 keV energy band, which is not covered by RGS and where EPIC has low energy resolution.
 In this first paper we focus on the study of the wind in NGC 1313 X-1 and, in particular, its variability with the ULX spectral state based on the well-known spectral variability \citep{Middleton2015a} and detection of emission and absorption lines \citep{Pinto2016nature}.
 We notice that this campaign has already provided interesting results such as the first discovery of pulsations in NGC 1313 ULX-2 \citep{Sathyaprakash2019a}, which added a new candidate to the presently small list of PULXs.

-The study of the broadband spectral continuum is presented in a companion paper (Walton et al. in prep).
+The study of the broadband spectral continuum is presented in a companion paper \citep{Walton2020}.
 The search for additional narrow spectral features at intermediate energies (1$-$7 keV) with \textit{Chandra} is presented in Nowak et al. (in prep).
-The spectral-timing analysis and the application of Fourier techniques onto our new data is also described in another paper of this series (Kara et al. submitted).
-In Kara et al., in particular, we show the first discovery of a soft lag in NGC 1313 X-1 similarly to other two ULXs with wind detections: NGC 5408 X-1 and NGC 55 X-1).
+The spectral-timing analysis and the application of Fourier techniques onto our new data is also described in another paper of this series \citep{Kara2020} where we show the first discovery of a soft lag in NGC 1313 X-1 similarly to other two ULXs with wind detections: NGC 5408 X-1 and NGC 55 X-1.

 Here we briefly note that our observations scheduled in pairs separated by long periods of 2-3 months enabled us to detect NGC 1313 X-1 at different fluxes covering a smooth range of spectra (see \textit{Swift}/XRT lightcurve in Fig.\,\ref{Fig:Plot_Swift_all} and spectra Fig.\,\ref{Fig:Plot_RGS_all} and \ref{Fig:Plot_EPIC_all}).
 The source shows a continuum behaviour typical of the subclass of ULXs with hard spectra at low fluxes and softer, broad disc-like, spectra at high fluxes in according to the classification of \citet{Sutton2013}.